mmccthomas/Pythonista_games/README.md

 This is a series of python word and board games to operate on the iPad using the excellent Pythonista app.

+In general, the games do not work well on iPhone due to smaller screen area and the restrictions of touch interface.
+Some optimisation has been made to operate in Portrait mode, but Landscale is preferred.
+The games do not autodetect orientation change.

 The games all use the Scene module, which is a thin wrapper around the Apple UiKit framework.

 A generic gui framework has been developed to place a grid at maximum size, along with buttons and messages